Home Care Agencies

 - Home infusion or pharmaceutical (medicine) companies

-Some home care providers are professionals who do not work for any kind of agency.
+Some home care providers are professionals who don’t work for any kind of agency.
 Some agencies are registries that keep lists of professionals and workers for hire.
 Sometimes, several types of home care providers may work together for one company so they can offer a wide range of services.

 The choice of a home care provider is an important one for you, your family, and your doctor.
 To help you make the best choice, we will review the types of home care agencies and suggest some questions you might want to ask.
-They type of agency you choose will depend on your health care needs.
-You should also keep in mind what your insurance will cover and what your out-of-pocket costs will be.
+The type of agency you choose will depend on your health care needs.
+You should also know as much as possible about what your insurance will cover and what your out-of-pocket costs will be.

 Home health agencies